DerThorsten/page/content/publication/lazy_flipper/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In 2011 International Conference on Computer Vision
+publication: 2012 - 12th European Conference on Computer Vision
-publication_short: In ICCV
+publication_short: In ECCV

 abstract: "We propose a novel graphical model for probabilistic image segmentation that contributes both to aspects of perceptual grouping in connection with image segmentation, and to globally optimal inference with higher-order graphical